Do not study for the GRE the day before the test.

-Everyone wants to stay sharp for the GRE—fluent in the language and content of the test.
-But that doesn’t require constant prep without a break.
+Everyone wants to stay sharp for the GRE!
+You need to be fluent in the language and content of the test.
+But, that doesn’t require constant prep without a break.
+The skills you develop over time won’t disappear overnight.
 Rest and relax the day before the exam and you’ll have more energy and focus on the real thing.
-If you want to hit the ground running, you can do some work the morning of the test, perhaps by going over a few math problems or a couple of passages that you already know well.
-Doing some warm-up exercises canreinforce your confidence and put you into “GRE mode” well before you arrive at the test center.
+If you want to hit the ground running, you can do some work on the morning of the test.
+Some things you can do the morning of include going over a few math problems or a couple of passages that you already know well.
+Doing some warm-up exercises can reinforce your confidence and put you into “GRE mode” before you arrive at the test center.

 Perhaps you’ve spent weeks or months preparing.
 If so, the eve of the exam is the time to give yourself a pat on the back and take a break.
 Regardless of how long you’ve prepared, the day before the GRE should be used to rest up for an exam that’s a pretty grueling test of endurance.